ceeepath/AWS_VPC_Terraform/README.md

 This project aims to create a resilient infrastructure utilizing AWS services to achieve high availability, fault tolerance, and scalability.
 The 3-Tier Architecture involves separating components into presentation, application, and data tiers, ensuring efficient resource utilization and improved security.
+Project-2 [https://github.com/ceeepath/AWS_VPC_Terraform/tree/1-project-2]: This is a 3-Tier-VPC configuration with same configuration as Project-1 with some Security Group additions.
+    - Added Security Group for Database on port 3306 (MySQL/Aurora DB) with source from Webserver Security Group.
+    - Added Security Group for Elastic File Storage on port 2049 with source from Webserver Security Group and The EFS Security Group itself.
+Then on SSH port 22 with source from the SSH Security Group.